chusqui/perl-style-guide/README.md

 ```

 * Introduce and enforce the use of perltidy in your workplace.
 Be careful
-  about introducing false deltas in your VCS though.
+  about introducing false deltas in your CVS though.
 Emacs has its own
   extension, so does Eclipse's EPIC.
 In VIM you can do something like this:

 ```vim